pedbrgs/PyCCEA/README.md

 ## :computer: Installation

-To install the package directly from PyPI, use the following command:
+To install the PyCCEA package directly from PyPI, use the following command in a Python ≥ 3.10 environment:

 ```
 pip install pyccea